ifd3f/astrid.tech-old/blog/2021/01/27/pi-clustering/index.md

 ---
-title: Miscellaneous Cluster Updates
+title: Adding Pi's to a cluster
 date: 2021-01-26 22:29:00-08:00
-description: Solution LF Problem
+description: Zerg-rushing server workloads
 tags:
   - /projects/hyposcale-cluster/
   - kubernetes
-  - docker
-  - server
   - devops
-  - elk
-  - proxmox
+  - raspberry-pi
 ---

 Look at all of these single-board computers lying around.
 What are they even doing? _Literally nothing._ Let's put them to good use.